ananya77041/dj-mix-generator/README.md

 This will:
 1. Analyze each track for BPM and key
-2. Create seamless 30-second crossfade transitions
+2. Create seamless 8-measure crossfade transitions (default)
 3. Use sequential tempo strategy (first track's BPM)
 4. Output a file called `dj_mix.wav`